Welcome to the new Golem Cloud Docs! 👋

 }

-Here are few examples that gives you an idea of what can be done with the current support of pattern matching.
-This would probably be your go-to construct when you are dealing with complex data structures like Result or Option or other custom variant (WASM Variant) that comes out as worker.response.
+This would probably be your go-to construct when you are dealing with complex data structures like result or option or other custom variant (WASM Variant) that comes out as the response of a worker function

 Terminal